 Here are a few tips for designing web pages with mobile devices in mind:

 And make sure you say it from a position of authority.
-Your audience will stay around longer if you speak to them compassionately, treat them with respect, and be a credible source of information.
+Audiences stay around longer when you speak to them compassionately, treat them with respect, and be a credible source of information.

-Run it through a writing analysis.
-Several artificial intelligence apps make it a snap to analyze writing style.
-IBM Watson offers a free tool that analyzes a piece of writing for writing tone.
-Grammarly also includes tools that provide tailored writing suggestions based on your goals and audience.
+Artificial intelligence apps make it a snap to analyze your writing style.
+For example, Grammarly includes tools that provide writing suggestions based on your goals and audience.

 Here are some text formatting tips that will make designing websites easier:

-Text formatting places the emphasis where it belongs, and it guides your audience toward that kernel of valuable information that you want them to take away from their visit.
+Text formatting emphasizes the essential parts of the article and makes it easy for your audience to read and understand your content.
+The arrangement and formatting of your article guide your audience toward that kernel of valuable information you want them to take away from their visit.

-Make your website a nice place to visit, and your audience will visit it frequently.
+When you’re happy while you work on your website design and its content, you’ll make your website a nice place to visit, and your audience will visit it frequently.

-So first, revisit your site regularly, and make sure you applied the 10 fundamentals of basic web design.
-Then, ask yourself, Is there anything more I can do to make sure my site is unique, useful, and updated?
+So first, revisit your site regularly, and make sure you’ve applied the nine fundamentals of basic web design.
+Then, ask yourself, “Is there anything more I can do to make sure my site is unique, useful, and updated?”